women-in-ai-ireland/August-2020-WaiLearn-MachineLearning/index.md

 <a name="our"><h3>__2.
 Our Contirbution__</h3></a>
 <ul>
  <li><b>Pre-processing the Data Further</b></li>
- <p>As a small improvement, we replaced the One-hot encoder for the Categorical variables with Numerical encoding as the assessment coding being graded from Low to High, coding numerically added meaningful information.
-To view the data attributes, see <a href="https://archive.ics.uci.edu/ml/datasets/seismic-bumps">here.</a></p>
+ <p>As a small improvement, we replaced the One-hot encoder for these Categorical variables with Numerical encoding as the assessment coding being graded from Low to High, coding numerically added meaningful information.
+To view the full data attributes, see <a href="https://archive.ics.uci.edu/ml/datasets/seismic-bumps">here.</a></p>
  <ul>
   <li><b>Seismic</b>: result of shift seismic hazard assessment in the mine working obtained by the seismic
    method (<b>a - lack of hazard, b - low hazard, c - high hazard, d - danger state</b>);</li>
+  <li><b>Seismoacoustic</b>: result of shift seismic hazard assessment in the mine working obtained by the
+seismoacoustic method;</li>
+  <li><b>Shift</b>: information about type of a shift (W - coal-getting, N -preparation shift);</li>
  </ul>
 </ul>